NetworkBlockDevice/nbd/doc/proto.md

     implementation, but was implemented by qemu so has been moved out of the "experimental" section.

-    The experimental `SELECT` extension makes small but compatible changes to the semantics of this error message; see below.
+    The experimental `INFO` extension makes small but compatible changes to the semantics of this error message; see below.

 * `NBD_REP_ERR_UNKNOWN` (2^31 + 6)

-    defined by the experimental `SELECT` extension; see below.
+    defined by the experimental `INFO` extension; see below.

 ### Transmission phase